 - Apply for Admission to Schoolcraft College Each Semester.

 - Submit Transcripts/Test Scores.
 Current transcripts and if available test scores (PSAT, SAT, ACT PLAN or ACT) can be sent through College Board or ACT, delivered in person, via mail or fax (734-462-4552) to the Admissions Office and Welcome Center.
 Students who do not have PSAT, SAT or ACT scores, or if scores do not meet course requirements, may be required to take a placement test.

-- Academic Advising: Upon admission, you will receive an email that instructs you how to get your student number.
-You will need to meet with an academic advisor.
+- Meet with an Academic Advisor.
+Upon admission, you will receive an email that instructs you how to get your student number.
+First-time Dual Enrolled students need to meet with an academic advisor.
 When contacting Academic Advising to make an appointment identify yourself as a Dual Enrolled Student.
 Bring picture ID for your meeting.
-Note: Returning dual enrollment students are not required to meet with an academic advisor before registering.
-However, advising services are available if needed.
+Make an appointment at 734-462-4429.

 - Register for Classes: Register for classes using WebAdvisor.
 Not sure what classes to take?
 The Michigan Transfer Agreement (MTA) approved general education courses are a good starting point.
 In the event that you need to change the class from that which was approved by your high school, you must submit a Dual Enrollment Course Revision Form.